Peter Bruff: Walton-on-the-Naze

+Clacton-on-Sea

+Bruff developed the resort of Clacton-on-Sea, on a stretch of Essex farmland adjoining low cliffs, near the older villages of Great and Little Clacton.
+In 1864, Bruff bought 50 acre, the area now to each side of the Pier and inland as far as Rosemary Road, for around £10,000.
+Development work began in 1870 and it was officially incorporated as a town in 1872.
+In 1871 The Times declared (bravely) "...that being an entirely new creation and not the adaptation of an existing town, none of the evils inseparable from the old watering holes will be allowed to exist in it.
+There will be no slums, nor any object that can offend the eye."
+The opening of the pier and subsequent pleasure-boat trips from London spurred the development of the town, as did the arrival of the railway - a branch line built by a different company from Thorpe-le-Soken on Bruff's line to Walton - in 1882.

-His later constructions in the town included the Royal Hotel in 1872, a public hall in Pier Avenue (which was destroyed by a fire in 1939) and the creation of the town centre.
-There is now a hospital ward and a residential road, both named in Bruff's memory.
+Bruff built (and perhaps designed) the Royal Hotel in 1872, and laid out the town centre, incorporating earlier country lanes and tracks such as Wash Lane.
+He also built a public hall in Pier Avenue (destroyed by a fire in 1939).
+A hospital ward and a residential road are named in Bruff's memory.

 Ipswich Sewerage Works

-In 1880-1881 Bruff, as consulting engineer to the Ipswich Corporation, with his assistant and protege Thomas Miller junr., M.I.C.E., completely renovated the drainage of the town of Ipswich by the construction of a main sewer two and a half miles in length, intercepting the smaller sewers which had for many years emptied their out-flow into the river Orwell at various points.
+In 1880-1881 Bruff, as consulting engineer to the Ipswich Corporation, with his assistant and protege Thomas Miller jr., M.I.C.E., completely renovated the drainage of the town of Ipswich by the construction of a main sewer two and a half miles in length, intercepting the smaller sewers which had for many years emptied their out-flow into the river Orwell at various points.
 From this, the sewage was discharged into the tidal river at extensive outfall works built about one and a half miles from the town.
 Storage was provided for up to six million gallons of sewage and storm water, and was arranged so that the outlet was closed at high tide.
 The cost of the sewer and works was between £50,000 and £60,000.
 A grand ceremonial dinner was held in the outflow chamber immediately before it was brought into commission in 1881.